shakacode/shakapacker/docs/v6_upgrade.md

 There are several substantial changes in Shakapacker v6 that you need to manually account for when coming from Webpacker 5.
 This guide will help you through it.

+[ShakaCode](https://www.shakacode.com) offers suppport for upgrading from webpacker or using Shakapacker.
+If interested, contact [justin@shakacode.com](mailto:justin@shakacode.com).

 ## Webpacker/Shakapacker has become a slimmer wrapper around Webpack

 By default, Webpacker 6 is focused on compiling and bundling JavaScript.
 This pairs with the existing asset pipeline in Rails that's setup to transpile CSS and static images using [Sprockets](https://github.com/rails/sprockets).
 For most developers, that's the recommended combination.
 But if you'd like to use Webpacker for CSS and static assets as well, please see [integrations](https://github.com/shakacode/shakapacker#integrations) for more information.